Cart-pole Swing-up Task Using MPC

 \[\dot{\mathbf{x}} = \begin{bmatrix} \dot{x}\\ \dot{\theta}\\ \ddot{x}\\ \ddot{\theta} \end{bmatrix} = \begin{bmatrix} \dot{x}\\ \dot{\theta}\\ \frac{m_p\sin{\theta}(l\dot{\theta}^2 + g\cos{\theta})}{m_c + m_p\sin^2{\theta}}\\ \frac{-m_pl\dot{\theta}^2\cos{\theta}\sin{\theta} - (m_c + m_p)g\sin{\theta}}{l(m_c + m_p\sin^2{\theta})} \end{bmatrix} + \begin{bmatrix} 0\\ 0\\ \frac{1}{m_c + m_p\sin^2{\theta}}\\ \frac{-1}{l(m_c + m_p\sin^2{\theta})} \end{bmatrix}u,\]

-where \(m_c\) is the weight of the cart, \(m_p\) is the weight of the pole, \(\ell\) is the length of the pole, \(x\) is the center of mass position of the cart, \(\theta\) is the orientation of the pole and \(u\) is the control action which in this case is a force acting on the cart.
-The control problem is to swing-up the pole till it balances at the upright position.
+where \(m_c\) is the weight of the cart, \(m_p\) is the weight of the pole, \(\ell\) is the length of the pole, \(x\) is the center-of-mass position of the cart, \(\theta\) is the orientation of the pole, and \(u\) is the control action, which in this case is a force acting on the cart.
+The control problem is to swing up the pole until it balances at the upright position.
 This can be captured using the following cost function

 \[J = \int_{0}^{T}{(\mathbf{x}(t) - x^*)^TQ(\mathbf{x}(t) - x^*) + u(t)^TRu(t)dt},\]

-where \(Q\) and \(R\) are weight matrices, \(T\) is the preview horizon and \(x^*\) is the target state, which in this case is \([1,\ \pi,\ 0,\ 0]^T\).
-To make the problem more realistic, the cart position and control efforts are all constrained, i.e. \(x\in[-a,\ a]\) and \(u\in[-b,\ b]\).
-This problem is a nonlinear constrained optimization problem which is quite hard to solve, if written as-is I don’t even know how to give it to a solver (if anyone reading this has a solution please let me know).
-In the next section, we will look into how using a trapezoidal collocation method we can transform the problem into something more tractable.
+where \(Q\) and \(R\) are weight matrices, \(T\) is the preview horizon, and \(x^*\) is the target state, which in this case is \([1,\ \pi,\ 0,\ 0]^T\).
+To make the problem more realistic, the cart position and control efforts are all constrained, i.e., \(x\in[-a,\ a]\) and \(u\in[-b,\ b]\).
+This problem is a nonlinear constrained optimization problem, which is quite hard to solve; if written as-is, I don’t even know how to give it to a solver (if anyone reading this has a solution, please let me know).
+In the next section, we will look into how, using a trapezoidal collocation method, we can transform the problem into something more tractable.

 Trapezoidal Collocation

 The key idea here is to approximate integrals using trapezoidal quadrature.
-There are other ways to approximate it, as mentioned in</dt-cite>, however, given its simplicity we will focus on the trapezoidal approximation.
-Like any other idea, to understand the concept all you need is the right image.
+There are other ways to approximate it, as mentioned in</dt-cite>; however, given its simplicity, we will focus on the trapezoidal approximation.
+Like any other idea, to understand the concept, all you need is the right image.

 trapezoidal quadrature